PietroLiuzzo/makepdf/edition/process.md

 settings changed to article
 added photos.

+This is the point when one can opt to stay in that file only and use another tool for producing the output.

+Here we demonstrate one more of the tool at disposal, which leaves the data in the common pot and detaches the process of editing the article/book from that of editing its sources.

 Tests:

 - export edition as TEI-->docx within oxygen: result is very poor.

+define requirements for output
 - integrate in PDF production
     - the objective is the edition, so, start from the Work file and fetch relevant sources from the DTS collection endpoint.
     - print introduction with integrated views from BM. see below